njanwani/neiljanwani/_pages/about.md

 ---

-I am a first-year doctoral student at Georgia Tech ([IRIM](https://research.gatech.edu/robotics)) in Prof. Maegan Tucker's [Dynamo Lab](https://dynamicmobility.github.io/), supported bys the IRIM and NSF fellowships.
+I am a first-year doctoral student at Georgia Tech ([IRIM](https://research.gatech.edu/robotics)) in the [Dynamic Mobility Lab](https://dynamicmobility.github.io/), supported by the IRIM and NSF fellowships and advised by Prof. [Maegan Tucker](https://maegantucker.com/).
 Broadly, I want to develop human-robot teams that can think, act, and recover in real-world dynamic enviornments.
 To this end, I draw upon methods in ML/AI, control theory, and classical robotics.
 Please browse my [publications](https://njanwani.github.io/publications/) and [portfolio](https://njanwani.github.io/portfolio/)